|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 Concordia provided no details or specific explanation for its assertion that no campus spaces were available.

-On September 9, 2002, current Israeli Prime Minister Banjamin Netanyahu was to present a lecture at Concordia University.
-His speaking event was cancelled when protestors and Montreal police began to clash outside the Henry F. Hall building, where the lecture was scheduled to take place.
+On September 9, 2002, current Israeli Prime Minister Benjamin Netanyahu was to present a lecture at Concordia University.
+His speaking event was cancelled when protesters and Montreal police began to clash outside the Henry F. Hall building, where the lecture was scheduled to take place.
 Just before the event was scheduled to begin, protesters shattered a window in the lecture hall and police responded by throwing pepper spray into the crowd, which forced the evacuation of the building and the cancellation of the lecture.

 In March 1992, artist Lyne Robichaud was invited to display her paintings at Concordia University’s Women’s Centre.
 Organizers of the exhibition decided to ban some of her paintings that featured women of colour carrying fruit on their heads.
 Organizers at the Women’s Centre justified the ban, expressing that as a white woman Robichaud should not be painting black women at all, let alone in “stereotypical” “Chiquita Banana” poses.
 Robichaud, believing the ban to be absurd, noted that by the same logic “only men should paint men and only women should paint women.”